bitnami/charts/bitnami/wavefront/README.md

 $ helm delete my-release
 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.
+If you want to also remove the namespace please execute `kubectl delete namespace wavefront`.

 ## Parameters